 ABSTRACT

 Invasive aspergillosis in an immunocompetent host is a rare clinical entity.
-The purpose of this article is to create awareness of existence of invasive sino-orbital aspergillosis in an immunocompetent, young, otherwise healthy host and its management with emphasizing the importance of balancing open surgical approach with endoscopic approach in order to achieve the optimum clearance of disease.
-A 48 years old female patient presented with 6 months history of nontender swelling over the left maxilla, 5 months history of left-sided nasal blockage and 2 months history of left orbital proptosis.
+The purpose of this article is to create awareness of existence of invasive sino-orbital aspergillosis in an immunocompetent, young and otherwise healthy host and its management with emphasizing the importance of balancing open surgical approach with endoscopic approach in order to achieve the optimum clearance of disease.
+A 48 years old female patient presented with 6 months history of non-tender swelling over the left maxilla, 5 months history of left-sided nasal blockage and 2 months history of left orbital proptosis.

 Keywords: Invasive aspergillosis, Granuloma, Immunocompetent host.